 - 1. Select the Center Waypoint 1 (CTR 1) page on the right side.
-If a flight plan page is not being displayed on the left side, the CTR 1 page will be as shown in figure 5-89. - 2.
+If a flight plan page is not being displayed on the left side, the CTR 1 page will be as shown in figure 5-93.
+A similar CTR 1 page is shown when a locked flight plan which can't be edited, is displayed on the left side. - 2.
 Select the desired flight plan page on the left side.
-At this point it may be the active flight plan or one of the other 25 numbered flight plans (figure 5-90). - 3.
-Press to compute the Center waypoints.
+At this point it may be the active flight plan or one of the other 25 numbered flight plans (figure 5-94). - 3.
+Press for to compute the Center waypoints.
 A Center Waypoint will be created at each intersection of the flight plan with a center boundary.
-When computation is complete, the CTR 1 page will display how many Center waypoints have been computed (figure 5-91). - If you wish to view the Center Waypoints before inserting them into the flight plan, turn the right inner knob to view the CTR 2 page(s).
+When computation is complete, the CTR 1 page will display how many Center waypoints have been computed (figure 5-95). - If you wish to view the Center Waypoints before inserting them into the flight plan, turn the right inner knob to view the CTR 2 page(s).
 If there are multiple Center Waypoints, there will be an equal number of CTR+2 pages.

-An example of a CTR 2 page is figure 5-92.
+An example of a CTR 2 page is figure 5-96.
 The top line contains the identifier of the Center Waypoint.
-The KLN 90B automatically creates the identifier by appending the first available 2-digit number to the identifier of the nearest VOR to the waypoint.
+The KLN 900 automatically creates the identifier by appending the first available 2-digit number to the identifier of the nearest VOR to the waypoint.
 Thus, if Plainview

 PRESENT POS

-DBQ 274°FR DISPLAY DESIRED
+DBQ 274°FR DISPLAY

-21.3NM
+21.3NM FPL ON

-N 42°26.90' W 91°11.12' LEFI PAGE
+N 42°26.90' W 91°11.12' LEFI PHGE

 NAV 2 ENR-LE EG CTR 1